Tonbo!: Anime

-Fellow ANN editor Jairus Taylor reviewed the complete first season and gave it a D+ grade, criticizing the slow start to the overall plot, the "overly technical" and "more realistic approach" to displaying golf, the lack of a supporting cast and OLM's "acceptable, if largely unimpressive" production failing to elevate the golfing scenes, concluding that: "[T]here's no real reason I can think of to go out of the way to watch this one, and with how little it has to offer as a sports drama, you're probably better off watching an actual golf match instead."
-Taylor also said that in contrast, Birdie Wing compensated for golf not being exciting to watch by being "as flashy and over the top as possible with their presentation".
-Taylor chose the first season as his pick for the Worst Anime of 2024, criticizing the overall pacing, one-note supporting characters, bland direction of its golfing scenes, and not being "worth the investment" to check out the second season, concluding that: "If there's one thing worse than being terrible, it's being boring, and while there are certainly other shows this year that had bigger problems, this one was by far the biggest slog."
+Fellow ANN editor Jairus Taylor reviewed the complete first season and assigned it a D+ grade.
+He criticized the slow pacing of the plot, the "overly technical" and "more realistic approach" to depicting golf, the underdeveloped supporting cast, and OLM's "acceptable, if largely unimpressive" production, which failed to enhance the golfing scenes.
+Taylor concluded that the series did not warrant seeking out and that viewers would be better served watching an actual golf match.
+He contrasted Birdie Wing, which compensated for golf's lack of visual excitement through flashy and exaggerated presentation.
+Taylor selected the first season as his pick for the Worst Anime of 2024, citing poor pacing, one-note supporting characters, bland direction of golf scenes, and insufficient incentive to invest in the second season, concluding that boredom was a greater fault than terribleness and that the series was the year's most tedious watch.

-Taylor reviewed the first episode of the second season, criticizing the first half for its pacing and "overly technical explanations" but praised the second half for the introduction of Hinoki and the potential of "an actual ensemble" alongside Tonbo and Igarashi, concluding that "if you are someone who's kept up with the series and enjoyed everything about the first season, then this certainly seems like it'll be more of that, and you'll probably have a decent time."
-Erica Friedman, also writing for ANN, reviewed the complete second season and gave it an overall B+ grade.
-While critiquing about the "overblown and silly" display of golf and the "otaku-level details", she praised the plot's exploration into the mental game of the sport through its players' development and the improved animation from the previous season.
+Taylor reviewed the first episode of the second season, criticizing the first half for its pacing and "overly technical explanations" but praising the second half for introducing Hinoki and the potential for an ensemble cast alongside Tonbo and Igarashi.
+He concluded that viewers who had followed and enjoyed the first season would likely find more of the same and have a decent experience.
+Erica Friedman, also writing for ANN, reviewed the complete second season and awarded it an overall B+ grade.
+She criticized the "overblown and silly" depiction of golf and the "otaku-level details" but praised the plot's exploration of the sport's mental aspects through character development and the improved animation relative to the first season.